 For step-by-step instructions for setting up this configuration, see Replicating from an External Server.

 This configuration provides a way to achieve the following goals:

-Migrate your data from your self-managed MySQL server to GCP with a minimum of downtime.
+Migrate your data from your self-managed MySQL server to Google Cloud with a minimum of downtime.

 For the migration use case, the replication configuration is temporary.
 For more information, see Migrating data to Cloud SQL.